 Translation: F***ed up

-Meaning: There is nothing in the Hindi vocabulary that defines the messed up emotional state of your being better than this term.
+Meaning: There is nothing in the Hindi vocabulary that defines the messed up the emotional state of your being better than this term.
 Life jhand hai = an upcoming existential crisis.
 Am I ready for it?
 Absolutely not!

 Meaning: A powerful spice used in almost every Indian dish, Asafoetida is actually a gum that is extracted from the roots and stem of the Ferula species but is commonly sold in the powder form.
 So, don’t be surprised if you find this term in random recipes and can’t figure out what it means!